euzu/m3u-filter/README.md

 With this configuration, you should create a `data` directory where you execute the binary.

+Be aware that different configurations (e.g. user bouquets) along the playlists are stored in this directory.

 ### 1.4 `messaging`
 `messaging` is an optional configuration for receiving messages.
-Currently only  and rest is supported.
+Currently `telegram`, `rest` and `pushover.net` is supported.

 Messaging is Opt-In, you need to set the `notify_on` message types which are
 - `info`